MCrossley86/Luma_v.1/README.md

     - Developed the page object files "NavBar"
     - Created test case "Test_011_NavBar" to check that a user can click on the nav bar to specific items
     - Following Nav Bar completion:
-      - "What's New" - COMPLETE
+      - "What's New" - IN PROGRESS
       - "Women"
-        - "Tops" - COMPLETE
+        - "Tops" - IN PROGRESS
           - "Jackets" - INVESTIGATING
           - "Hoodies & Sweatshirts" - COMPLETE
           - "Tees" - INCOMPLETE